sergi/sergi.github.com/_posts/2013-06-19-test-coverage-node.md

 <br/>
 ## Step 2: Set up a Makefile

 With everything installed, we just need to automate the process of generating the coverage report.
-I am using a `Makefile` to do that, but it could also be a simple script.
+I am using a `Makefile` to do that, but it could be a simple script.
 After all, it is just executing bash commands.

 We first create a file named `Makefile` in the root of our project folder and declare some variables containing the location of executables and a filter for test files: